ampapacek/MorphemeOrigin/README.md

   - You can load the trained model to disk with `--load` which loads the trained model from file `model.name + '.pkl'`.
 To specify path from which to load the model use `--load_model_path`

 - **Generating Additional Information**
+Files are by default generated to directory `outputs\`.
+The output directory can be specified using `--outputs_dir`
   - **Stats Files**
    To specify paths to TSV files that store language- and morph- statistics for both train and test sets:
     - `--stats_lang_test`: Where to store language counts on the test set (default: `languages_test_stats.tsv`)